stephanfriedrich/ffos_on_lgfx0/README.md

-# Update Instructions for Firefox OS 2.6 on Au fx0 (LGL25)
+# Update Instructions for Firefox OS 2.6 on an fx0 (LGL25)

 > I collected all the install instructions and it's necessary files into these github repo.
 It woked for me, but can maybe brick your phone. ;)
+I read in the internet, that only step 2 can brick your phone, these critical part install a custom firmware (TWRP).

 ![Cell Phone LG Fx0](https://github.com/stephanfriedrich/ffos_on_lgfx0/blob/master/lg_fx0.jpeg?raw=true)

+Table of Content:
+You have to follow these steps, if your phone has original software installed.
+If not and you phone is already rooted (has root privileges), e.g. you dont need step 1.
+These commands are for Linux users.

+0) Preparation
+1) enable fastboot
+2) install TWRP v2.8.7.0
+3) install FFOS 2.6
+4) install Bluetooth and NFC bugfix for FFOS 2.6
+5) change Default Network from CDMA to 3G/4G/...

 # Preparation